Support road.cc

 Your two-wheeled commute will therefore not just save you money – it will also make you healthier, and depending on how long your commute is, it will likely save you a chunk of time, too.
 What’s not to love about that?

-So, you’ve decided you want to give cycling to work a bash.
-What next?
-Well first, let’s dispel one myth – there is no ‘right’ way of commuting by bike, and you do not have to splash out a fortune on kit to get started.
+First things first, let's dispel one myth - there is no 'right' way of commuting by bike, and you don't have to splash out a fortune on kit to get started.

 Admittedly, cycling can be very confusing for anyone who is new to it.
-There’s a whole new terminology to master, and you might also be forgiven for thinking some kind of uniform is needed – Lycra jersey, padded shorts, and a cycle helmet, etc, but we’ll let you into a secret; to begin with at least, none of that matters.
+There’s a whole new terminology to master, and you might also be forgiven for thinking some kind of uniform is needed – Lycra jersey, padded shorts, and a cycle helmet, and so on.
+But here's a secret; to begin with at least, none of that matters.

 What to ride

-And should you already have decided that yes, you are 100 per cent going to switch to a bike for your commute and are going to buy a new one for it, check with your employer whether they are signed up to the long-running Cycle To Work Scheme.
+You may have already decided that yes, you are 100 per cent going to switch to a bike for your commute and are going to buy a new one for it.
+If this is the case, check with your employer whether they are signed up to the long-running Cycle To Work Scheme.

 Based on salary sacrifice, this initiative, launched in 1999, has over the past quarter century or so enabled tens of thousands of people to buy a bicycle and other equipment – lights, locks, even clothing – while spreading the cost and enjoying tax breaks and thereby a significant saving compared to purchasing upfront.